The Reader (2008 film): Plot

-Michael informs his law professor, who states that Michael should inform the court.
-Deeply conflicted, Michael attempts to visit Hanna in prison, but changes his mind.
+Michael informs his law professor, who states that he should inform the court.
+Deeply conflicted, he attempts to visit Hanna in prison but changes his mind.
 Hanna receives a sentence of life imprisonment, while her co-defendants are sentenced to just over four years each.

-Michael attempts to move on, though haunted by the memories of a relationship that he cannot put to rest.
-He marries and has a daughter, however, Michael cannot commit fully to the relationship and grows distant from his family, culminating in divorce and estrangement from his daughter, Julia.

-Throughout the 1980s, Michael records himself on tape reading various books and regularly mails them to Hanna.
+Michael attempts to move on and marries, but cannot commit fully to the relationship and grows distant from his family, culminating in divorce and estrangement from his daughter Julia.
+Throughout the 1980s, he records himself on tape reading various books and regularly mails them to Hanna.
 Borrowing the same books from the prison library, Hanna slowly teaches herself to read and write.
 She starts writing to Michael, but he never replies.

 In 1988, a prison official requests Michael's help with Hanna's parole as he has been the only person outside prison to have had contact with her.
-Michael finally visits Hanna, revealing in the stilted reunion that he has secured her a residence and a job.
-When Michael arrives for Hanna's release, he is told she hanged herself in her cell and left a crude will asking Michael to give her money to Ilana Mather.
+He finally visits her, revealing in the stilted reunion that he has secured her a residence and a job.
+When he arrives for her release, he is told she hanged herself in her cell and left a crude will asking him to give her money to Ilana Mather.

 Michael finds Ilana in New York City, revealing his connection to Hanna and its long-lasting impact.
-He tells Ilana about Hanna's illiteracy, but she rebuffs this and refuses to forgive Hanna.
-Michael gives her Hanna's tea tin filled with cash, but Ilana refuses the money.
-He suggests it be donated to a Jewish literacy organization in Hanna's name and Ilana agrees.
+He tells Ilana about Hanna's illiteracy, but she rebuffs this and refuses to forgive her.
+Michael gives her Hanna's tea tin filled with cash, but she refuses the money.
+He suggests that it be donated to a Jewish literacy organization in Hanna's name and she agrees.
 She keeps the tin, placing it next to a photograph of her deceased family.

 The film ends in 1995 with Michael driving Julia to Hanna's grave, telling her their story.